 - You must live in a state where surrogacy is legal.

 - You must be a US citizen or permanently reside in the US.

 Now, these are of course not the only requirements that a surrogate must meet, but those listed above will not vary from agency to agency.

 While the minimum age to become a surrogate doesn’t vary depending on the agency, the maximum age does.
-At Circle Surrogacy, we accept first time surrogates up to age 40 and experienced surrogates up to age 41.
-Some agencies may only accept women up to age 39 and some will accept surrogates over 40 as long as they feel a reproductive endocrinologist will clear them for a journey.
+At Circle Surrogacy, we accept first time surrogates up to age 44 and experienced surrogates up to age 45.
 Be sure to read the surrogates qualifications for each agency as you do your research to find the right surrogacy agency for you!

 Regardless of the agency, in order to become a gestational carrier, one must have had at least one healthy pregnancy and delivery.
 A pregnancy without complications and carried to term is a must for becoming a surrogate.
 Be sure you know the weeks of gestation for each of your pregnancies because that will be asked on any surrogacy application!

 All surrogacy agencies list smoking cigarettes or using illegal drugs as a disqualifications for surrogacy.
 At Circle Surrogacy, surrogates must stop smoking cigarettes for at least 6 months before applying for our program.
 During the medical screening process, a nicotine/cotinine blood test is run to determine how recently she had smoked.
 Smoking is always a disqualification for surrogacy.